- Slippery root

 Many cases of liver toxicity have been reported with use of comfrey.
+Comfrey has also been confused with foxglove, a poisonous plant, which has resulted in several cases of accidental poisoning.

 To treat bronchitis